AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - Tests under `tests/unit`, `tests/integration`, `tests/e2e`.

 - **Rules AI must always respect (Heavy Mode)**
-  - Enforce the complete directory tree and naming rules.
+  - Enforce the directory tree and naming rules for ADAS files.
-  - Validate that any new Domain, Profile, or `.local` file is correctly named and placed.
+  - Ensure any new Domain, Profile, or `.local` file is correctly named and placed.
   - Correct inconsistent structures when safe, and propose ADRs/updates if structural changes are systemic.

 ---